Igglybuff/awesome-piracy/Readme.md

 - [/hbg/ Homebrew General](https://discord.io/homebrew) A Discord server that shares Nintendo Switch Games.
 - [/r/soccerstreams](https://discord.gg/geyTtth) Official Discord server for the recently-killed /r/soccerstreams subreddit.
 - [APK'S 2 Day](https://discord.gg/2qWqzN8) This is a discord server that acts as a hub for numerous streaming apps.
+- [Snackbox](https://discord.gg/snackbox) This is the unofficial discord server for r/animepiracy

 ## IPTV and DVR